kanak1-2/grand-research-store-market-insights/1302/Nasal_Strips_and_Dilators_Market.md

  <ul>

- <li>Growth drivers include increasing prevalence of sleep disorders, rising pollution and allergies, and preference for non-invasive treatments.</li>
+ <li>Growth drivers include the rising prevalence of sleep disorders, an aging population, the increasing preference for non-invasive treatments, and heightened awareness of sleep quality.</li>

  </ul>